starmemda/multi_gpu_image_feature_extractor/README.md

 This is an implementation of extractig feature from image with resnet(pretrained on imagenet or place365) or swin_transformer.

 ## run
-run the code by:
+Download the resnet paras pretrained in imagenet or resnet paras pretrained in place365 run the code by:
 ```
+cd multi_gpu_image_feature_extractor
 sh extract.sh
 ```
 or: